d3x0r/STFRPhysics/AI/Revised/philosophical_companion.md

 ## 5. What remains open

-### 5.1 The closure problem
+### 5.1 Closure and excitation support

-The deepest open question is what permits the vacuum medium to support sustained localized excitations at all.
+The remaining question is not whether the framework has a formal excitation branch, but how far that branch can be reduced.
 A continuous, isotropic LC medium supports propagating waves straightforwardly — that is what electromagnetic radiation is.
-But it is not obvious that the same medium supports standing modes that maintain their identity, closure, and localization indefinitely.
+The harder question is what permits the same medium to support sustained localized excitations that maintain identity, closure, and localization.

-The excitation dynamics paper introduces a closure functional that balances transport-side phase cost against storage-side cycling burden, yielding a preferred support near the Compton wavelength.
-But that functional is postulated in its current form, not derived from the substrate.
-The physical mechanism of closure — what prevents the excitation from dispersing — is the central unsolved problem.
+The excitation dynamics paper now introduces a closure functional, support law, and occupancy channel that together give this branch a defined formal role.
+What is still missing is the deeper substrate derivation of why those structures arise and what exact mechanism prevents the excitation from dispersing.
+The unresolved issue is therefore microscopic reduction, not absence of an excitation-side architecture.

 ### 5.2 The mass spectrum

-Even if closure is understood in principle, the question of why specific closure scales exist — why the electron, muon, proton, and other particles have the masses they do — is entirely open.
+Even if closure is given a formal support law, the question of why specific closure scales exist — why the electron, muon, proton, and other particles have the masses they do — remains downstream.
 The framework's hierarchy of constants ($\varepsilon_0$, $\mu_0$ → $c$, $Z_0$; closure → $h$; displacement → $G$) provides a structural account of how the constants relate, but it does not yet predict their values or the particle spectrum.

 ### 5.3 Charge and spin

 The LC medium has two storage modes, and the framework interprets the electric/magnetic duality as the capacitive/inductive phases of one cycling process.
-But the quantization of electric charge, the existence of half-integer spin, and the detailed structure of the Standard Model gauge group are not yet addressed.
+But the quantization of electric charge, the existence of half-integer spin, and the detailed structure of the Standard Model gauge group remain downstream.
 The R3 spin-group monograph in this series develops the rotation-vector framework that provides some of the mathematical scaffolding, but the physical derivation of charge quantization from the medium's topology remains a future task.

 ### 5.4 The cosmological question